Table Of Contents

 Once leads and prospects are in your CRM and engaging with you regularly, you need to be able to see where they are in your sales pipeline.

-Aligning this with their own buyer’s journey, providing valuable, relevant content and insights to help move them towards making an informed buying decision.
+When you align this with their own buyer’s journey, you can provide valuable, relevant content and insights to help move them towards making an informed buying decision.

-Sales tools for planning meetings and using email follow-up sequences can maintain a level of engagement with every prospect as they move along their journey, allowing the sales team to effectively explore, advise and present their solution to the right people at the right time.
+Sales tools for planning meetings and using email follow-up sequences, for example, can help you to maintain a level of engagement with every prospect as they move along their journey.
+This allows your sales team to effectively explore, advise and present their solution to the right people at the right time.

-Again we use the HubSpot Sales Hub to measure every phase of the sales process and progress prospects along.
-The hub even allows you to upload documents and receive notifications whenever a prospect opens or reads it.
+Again, at DME we use the HubSpot Sales Hub to measure every stage of the sales process and progress prospects along.
+The hub even allows you to upload documents - guides, whitepapers, reports etc - and receive notifications whenever a prospect dowloads or engages with these.

 4. Personalised Video Prospecting and Follow Up Tools

-However using tools such as Vidyard or Wistia Soapbox you can create short engaging videos talking direct to a prospect or customer, which cut through the noise and instantly connect.
-We have been using this approach for the past year and seen open rates and engagement increase by 56% since we started using this in our own sales process.
+With tools like Vidyard or Wistia Soapbox, however, you can create short engaging videos that cut through the online noise, talk directly to a prospect or customer and instantly connect.
+At DME, we have seen open rates and engagement increase by 56% since we started using video prospecting in our own sales process.

 5. Live Chat and Chat Bots